-The first church in Wizna was a castle chapel already existed in 1300.
-The parish in Wizna was erected in 1390, and the second church, probably also a wooden, was built around 1400.
-The present church of St John the Baptist was built about 1500.
-It was founded by Anna, the Duchess of Mazovia.
-The construction, conducted by the parson of Wizna, and later by Jan Wojsławski, was completed in 1525.
-It was destroyed during the Swedish Deluge but was rebuilt in 1658.
-Repairs after the fire were carried out between 1705 and 1720.
-Between 1881 and 1884 the vaults were rebuilt and the vestry was enlarged.
-The church was demolished by the Germans in 1944 and rebuilt in 1951 – 1958.
+The first church in Wizna was the castle chapel, existing already in 1300.
+The parish in Wizna was erected in 1390, and the second, probably also the timber church of St. Mark the Evangelist was built around 1400.
+The late Gothic church of St. John the Baptist began to be erected at the end of the 15th century, starting with the chancel, consecrated in 1503.
+It was funded by Anna, Duchess of Masovia.
+The construction, carried out by the parson of Wizna, and then of Łomża, Jan Wojsławski, was completed in 1525.
+The church was destroyed during the Swedish Deluge, but was renovated in 1658.
+Repairs after fires were carried out in 1705 and 1720.
+In the years 1881-1884 the vaults were rebuilt and the sacristy was enlarged.
+The monument was demolished by the Germans in 1944 and rebuilt in 1951 – 1958.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.